cdoelling/century-list/books.md

 240. Unfuck Yourself by Gary Bishop
 241. Gary Player's Black Book by Gary Player
 242. Cheaters Always Win by JM Fenster
+243. Butter Elaine Khosrova
+244. Why we Sleep by Matthew Walker
+245. White Fragility by Robin Diangelo
+246. Food Rules by Micheal Pollan
+247. Mindset by Carol Dweck
+248. Salt Fat Acid Heat by Samin Nosorat
+249. Joy of Work by Marie Kondo
+250. Consider This by Chuck Phalanuik
+251. A wealth of pigeons by Steve Martin and Harry Bliss
+252. When you finish saving the world by Jesse Eisenberg